Boulevard of Allies, Liberty Bridge closures greet motorists

 Work includes bridge wing reconstruction and grid deck installation.

-Continuation of grid deck replacement on the northern end of the Liberty Bridge is anticipated to begin in mid- to late- April.
+Continuation of grid deck replacement on the northern end of the Liberty Bridge is anticipated to begin in mid- to late-April.
 The northern end of the bridge will be reduced to three lanes of traffic.

 One lane is open in each direction from 7 p.m. to 5 a.m.